kyverno/chainsaw/website/docs/reference/jp/examples/pattern_match.md

 ## Description

-'*' matches zero or more alphanumeric characters, '?' matches a single alphanumeric character
+'*' matches zero or more alphanumeric characters, '?' matches a single alphanumeric character.

 ## Examples